pmccullough060/Daemon-Client-Command-API/README.md

 ### How It Works

 #### Custom Attributes
 This project uses dependency injection, so we're programming against interfaces instead of concrete instances.
-If the methods in the interface are public and decorated using the CLICommandAttribute then it can be called from the command line.
+If the methods in the interface are decorated using the CLICommandAttribute then they can be called from the command line.

 ```csharp
    public interface ITestInterface